 “The truth is that hiring a designer can help you avoid costly mistakes and help you make design decisions that will increase the value of your home,” points out Kathy Kuo of Kathy Kuo Home.
 “And if you’re on a tight budget, a designer is going to know how to get the best value out of what you can spend.
 An experienced designer is used to working on a line item budget and will help you understand where every penny is going.”

 Set your budget, and let an interior designer carry it out for you.
 They’re trained to make accurate cost estimates, so it shouldn’t be a problem.
+From finding your dream furniture on a budget to getting you in touch with contractors in your price range, an interior designer will take over your planning in the best way possible.
+Finding electrician companies such as Aardvark Electric (visit their website here.) to dealing with the more visual aspects of the job, be assured you will result in saving money and sticking to your budget.
 It’s much safer to do it this way than to overspend because the project costs more than you expected.

 - Make a Small Space Functional

 Small spaces are some of the most difficult to decorate, even though the right decorations can make them look cozy and intimate rather than cramped and uncomfortable.
 Creating functional spaces out of unlikely situations is what good designers do best.

 “A designer can give you a professional assessment of your situation, that will lead to a solid plan of action,” says Michelle Cortizo, a Boston interior designer.
 “The order of things in a design plan is key in determining what can be repurposed or should be edited.
 This will not only affect the budget but help you to spend it more efficiently.”